dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 You can then manually switch between these presets, or use [SkateZilla’s launcher](https://forum.dcs.world/topic/134493-the-dcs-updater-launcher-gui-utility-version-20-2023/) to automatically launch using one or the other.

-## Asynchronous Space Warp
+## Asynchronous Space Warp on Meta/Oculus headsets

 [Asynchronous Space Warp](https://developer.oculus.com/blog/asynchronous-spacewarp/) (ASW) is a technology that improves perceived smoothness in VR, at the tradeoff of locking the framerate to an integer divisor of the headset’s refresh rate.
 This feature is great if you can maintain your headset’s refresh rate.
 However, if your framerate dips below the refresh rate even slightly, it will immediately drop to 1/2 the refresh rate.
 It can also cause judder when using helmet-mounted displays.

-On Meta Quest headsets, you can toggle ASW while playing with these keys:
+On Meta Quest headsets using Link/AirLink, you can toggle ASW while playing with these keys:

 | Keybind | ASW | Framerate |
 | --- | --- | --- |